kanishka-linux/ReadManga/README.md

 w:  fit to width {aspect ratio as per the last visited image}

+shift+w: fit to width but doesn't keep aspect ratio {pressing 'h' and then 'shift+w' will fit the image both widthwise and heightwise}

 h:  fit to height {aspect ratio as per the last visited image}

 o:  gets the original aspect ratio of last visited image, and sets same aspect ratio for all image.